aufau/SaberMod/README.rst

   | 1: Save screenshot of the final scoreboard
   | 2: Save demo of the match

+cg_autoSaveFormat <format>
+  Format is a template for auto demo/screenshot file name, where following tokens will be replaced with current values:

+  | [date] - Date in yyyy-mm-dd format
+  | [time] - Time in hh-mm format
+  | [gametype] - Server gametype

 cg_chatBeep <0|1>
   Turn on/off chat beep.